Application Process

 For more information, please contact dietetic internship director Andi Miles, MS, RD, LDN, at [email protected] or 410-550-6025.

-Students currently enrolled in the Bachelors of Science/Master of Professional Studies in Nutritional Sciences (BS/MPS) accelerated master’s program (IUG) at The Pennsylvania State University (PSU), are eligible to participate in the pre-select option with the Johns Hopkins Dietetic Internship.
+Students currently enrolled in the Bachelors of Science/Master of Professional Studies in Nutritional Sciences (BS/MPS) accelerated master’s program (IUG) at The Pennsylvania State University (PSU), are eligible to participate in the early action option with the Johns Hopkins Dietetic Internship.
 A maximum of six interns will be accepted through this affiliation.
-Interested students will apply directly through the PSU pre-select process, and not through the Dietetics Inclusive Centralized Application Services (DICAS).
+Interested students will apply through the Dietetics Inclusive Centralized Application Services (DICAS) by November 15.
 Applications should include unofficial transcripts, resume, personal statement (see details below), and two letters of recommendation.
 Applications will be reviewed and qualified candidates will be contacted for an interview.
-The Johns Hopkins Dietetic Internship will submit applicant rankings to PSU no later than January 21.
-Applicants will be notified of their match results by PSU by January 28.
-The acceptance deadline is January 29.
+The Johns Hopkins Dietetic Internship will inform students of their admission status by January 15.

 In addition to the Dietetic Internship Program application, please submit a personal statement including all of the elements listed below.
 The personal statement should be limited to three pages.
 The statement will be evaluated on the basis of clarity of expression and thought, as well as inclusion of all requested elements.